Skip to main content

 1. Present-Moment Awareness

-Compassionate listening involves giving children full attention and empathy when they speak, an essential part of human development.
-Studies in child and family studies suggest that children who feel heard develop stronger self-esteem and emotional security.
+Compassionate listening means giving children full attention and empathy when they speak, an essential part of human development.
+Children who feel heard build stronger self-esteem and emotional security.

 To practice compassionate listening, focus on your child’s words, reflect on their feelings, and avoid giving unsolicited advice or judgments.
-Research also indicates that mindful parenting indirectly enhances a child’s communication skills and emotional intelligence.
+Mindful parenting that includes compassionate listening also strengthens a child’s communication skills and emotional intelligence.

 4. Non-Judgmental Attitude